nikitavoloboev/data/docs/focusing/rules.md

 - [Don't waste time on maintaining one sided relationships.](https://www.reddit.com/r/datingoverthirty/comments/od3aeb/do_you_ever_feel_like_you_date_the_project_but/h3ydwgi/)
 - Don't burn bridges unnecessarily.
 Try be remembered as a good friend.
 - Set your own [boundaries for what make you feel well](https://twitter.com/titsay/status/1458749929686384647) and have everyone you interact respect them or cut ties with them.
 - If you like/love someone romantically but it's not mutual.
 Cut it off instantly.
 Respect your boundaries and move on.
-Don't emotionally invest in anything that's of no benefit to you.
+Don't emotionally invest in anyone/anything that's of no benefit to you.
 - Unhealthy obsession is destructive.
-Fill your time with things you love doing as you get over unrequited love.
+Free your mind.
+Fill your time and fully focus on [things you love doing](../ideas/ideas.md) as you get over unrequited love.
 [It will pass](https://www.youtube.com/watch?v=7K3ffDrignk).
+- You don't need anyone, including a partner to live a [happy and fulfilling life](../life/happiness.md).
+Just be your best, happy self.
+Whatever happens, happens.
+Be assertive with your actions/intentions but don't force anything if there is any conflict/resistance.
+One message is enough.

 ## Communication